 - Find a distraction-free zone in your home, office or yard.
 The book, Altar Your Space, A Guide To The Restorative Home, is filled with tips on creating a peaceful space.

 - Don’t try to force your mind to stop thinking.
-This will happen naturally as your practice develops, perhaps by repeating mantras such as these.
+This will happen naturally as your practice develops, perhaps by repeating mantras.

 - Consistency is best.
 Make this a daily routine.

 - Experiment with different types of meditation: mantras, transcendental, Zen.

 - Explore guided meditations.
 There are many apps and podcasts to choose from.

 - Relax and find the joy.